InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 ___________
 #### `addEventListener` <a name="addeventlistener"></a>

-The `addEventListener` command can be used to define a callback function (or a postmessage to respond to for cross-domain case) that can be used to detect changes in the CMP.
+The `addEventListener` command can be used to define a callback function that can be used to detect changes in the CMP.
+The callback shall be called with an `EventListener` object immediately.
+The GPP script will then call the callback function and return a new EventListener object every time the CMP detects a change (see events below).
+A value of `false` will be passed as the argument to the `success` parameter if the CMP fails to process this command.

 <table>